thosgood/this-weeks-finds/markdown/101-151/week133.md

 group that act trivially are precisely those in the *center* of the group.
 U(1) is abelian so its center is all of U(1).
 Elements of SU(n) that lie in the center must be diagonal.
-The n x n diagonal unitary matrices with determinant 1 are all of the form exp(2 π i / n), and these form a subgroup isomorphic to Z/n.
+The n x n diagonal unitary matrices with determinant 1 are all of the form exp(2 \pi i / n), and these form a subgroup isomorphic to Z/n.
 It follows that the center of U(1) x SU(2) x SU(3) is U(1) x Z/2 x Z/3.